aakashrkaku/Dataset-search-engine/README.md

 ![Alt text](s2.png?raw=true "Title")

-## Query Example : NYC Open Data website returns nothing for keyword = "uber" but our engine does - most importantly, its a relevent one.
+## Query Example : NYC Open Data website returns nothing for keyword = "uber" but our engine does - most importantly, its a relevant one.

 ![Alt text](s3.png?raw=true "Title")